 The TSP allows two types of loans - general purpose and residential.
 A general purpose loan has a repayment term of 1 to 5 years, while a residential loan for the purchase of a primary residence has a repayment term of 1 to 15 years.
 Participants may have only one of each loan type outstanding at the same time.
-Participants may only borrow their employee contributions, and the minimum loan amount is \$1,000.
+Participants may only borrow their employee contributions, up to \$50,000, and the minimum loan amount is \$1,000.

-Loan usage has consistently been highest among the 30-39 and 40-49 age cohorts, with just over 10% of the participants in these cohorts receiving a loan in 2017.
-These rates were essentially unchanged from 2016.
+Loan usage has consistently been highest among the 30-39 and 40-49 age cohorts, with approximately 10% of the participants in these cohorts having an open loan in 2018.
+These rates were essentially unchanged from 2017.